Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Abstract

 \section{Abstract}

 With the significantly improved sensitivity and a wider frequency band, the next-generation gravitational-wave (GW) detectors are anticipated to detect $\sim 10^5$ GW signals per year with durations from hours to days, leading to inevitable signal overlaps in the data stream.
-While a direct fitting for all signals is infeasible, extracting only one signal will be biased by its overlap with other signals.
+While a direct fitting for all signals may be challenging, extracting only one signal will be biased by its overlap with other signals.
 From this perspective, understanding how the biases arise from the overlapping and their dependence on the signal parameters is crucial for developing effective algorithms.
 In this work, we extend the anatomy of biases in single-detector cases~\cite{Wang:2023ldq} to a detector network.
-Specifically, we focus on the bias dependence on the sky location, polarization and inclination angles, as well as the coalescence time and phase.
+Specifically, we examine how the biases of the chirp mass, symmetric mass ratio, luminosity distance, and coalescence time depend on the source's sky position and orientation, as well as on the coalescence time and phase.
 We propose a new quantity, named the bias integral, as a useful tool, and establish relationship between the biases in a single detector and that in the entire network, with explicit dependence on extrinsic parameters.
 Using a 3-detector network as an example, we further explore the potential of a network to suppress biases due to the detectors' different locations and orientations.
 We find that location generally has a smaller effect than orientation, and becomes significant only when the time separation between signals is below sub-seconds.
 Through a population-level simulation over the extrinsic parameters, we find that nearly half of overlapping signals will lead to larger biases in the network compared to a single detector, highlighting the need to cope with overlapping biases in a detector network.